Master of Science: Mathematics

 - demonstrate the ability to prepare background materials or gather data, write and produce one or more revisions seeking out peer or other reviews, and finally write a mathematics or statistics project report, an exposition of mathematics, or create and give an oral presentation tailored to a given audience.

-At least 30 credit hours of approved coursework in the department are required.
-At least 18 credit hours (of the 30 minimum total credits) must be at the 5500 level in the department.
+At least 30 credit hours of approved coursework in the program are required.
+At least 18 credit hours (of the 30 minimum total credits) must be at the 5500 level in the program at UMKC.
 Courses numbered below 400 do not carry graduate credit for mathematics and statistics graduate students.
 Courses numbered at the 400 level will NOT be credited to the master's degree if they were previously taken from UMKC or are equivalent (content wise) to courses previously taken from any other accredited colleges/universities for the undergraduate degree.
 Independent Reading courses (MATH 490 or MATH 5590 or STAT 5590) are not counted toward the degree unless approved for inclusion in the plan of study of the student prior to taking the course.
 Normally, more than 3 credit hours of Independent Reading will not be counted toward the master's degree.

-In addition to the minimum 30 credit hours of course work, master's degree seeking students are required to attend five Departmental Graduate Seminars per semester.
+In addition to the minimum 30 credit hours of course work, master's degree seeking students are required to attend five Graduate Seminars per semester.

 Master's degree candidates are required to submit a Master Plan of Study Form prior to the completion of 15 credit hours of course work.